Blisse/blisse.github.com/_posts/2016-02-23-lettinggo.md

 Today, I know that every belief I have about myself and the world means nothing.
 I know that any of them can change at any moment, and I actively fight to figure out and overcome all the friction I encounter with my beliefs and the world.

-Who knows, maybe tomorrow I'll learn that this is wrong too.
+Who knows, maybe tomorrow I'll learn that all of this was wrong too.

-For now though, don't let your own reality hold you back.
+For now though, don't let your own realities hold you back.